 Price and Value for Money

 I have to say that I think the price for the Black Diamond Storm Headlamp is decent and offers good value for money.
-The normal retail is $49.95 which is a very fair price for a quality product.
+Prices continually change, so click on the link above to get an up to date price.

 The Storm also comes with a 3 year manufacturers warranty, see it highlighted by the red square in the photo of the back of the product box below, which is always comforting to have.
 It's worth noting the raft of other information that is provided on the back of the box by Black Diamond.
 Handy to have!